 Skip to contents

 Generates the qti xml file via rmd2xml.
-The xml is copied into the QTIJS folder of the package which transforms the xml into HTML.
-Finally, the HTML is displayed and the user can have a preview of the exercise or exam.
+The xml is copied into the qtijs folder which transforms the xml into HTML.
+Finally, the HTML is displayed and the user sees a preview of the exercise or test.

 Usage